Ultimate Easy Japanese Carrot Ginger Dressing Recipe

 Dijon mustard: This mustard variety gives a little pop of spice.

-Honey: Maple syrup can work as well.
+Maple syrup: Honey can work as well if you are not vegan.
 You will only need a little bit of this all-natural sweetener that helps balance everything together.

 Extra virgin olive oil: This is the best, high-quality oil to use for most salad dressings.